-Legislative Note: Insert the state's term for an official authorized to release an individual after arrest but before the individual's first court appearance.

-Release after arrest and without a release hearing.
-This provision permits policies and practices of "stationhouse release"-or release directly from a police station, booking facility, jail, or other law enforcement facility-without the need for a judicial hearing.
+1 201-(a).
+[The authorized official] may require that the individual to execute an unsecured 2 appearance bond as a condition of release.
+3 4 5 6 Legislative Note: Insert the state's term for an official authorized to release an individual after arrest but before the individual's first court appearance.
+Comment 7 8 9 10 11 12 13 14 15 Release after arrest and without a release hearing.
+This provision permits policies and practices of "stationhouse release"-or release directly from a police station, booking facility, jail, or other law-enforcement facility-without the need for a judicial hearing.
 The Act authorizes the imposition of an unsecured bond requirement as a condition of stationhouse release.
+It does not authorize the use of a secured bond requirement.
 Many jurisdictions have relied on secured-bond "schedules" to enable release for those able to afford the pre-set bond amounts immediately after arrest, but the constitutionality of that practice is in question, because it produces arbitrary wealth-based disparities in post-arrest pretrial release.
 ODonnell v.
-Harris Ctv., 892 F.3d 147, 163 (5th Cir.
+Insert the state's term for a citation, summons to appear, or the equivalent.
+16 17 18 19 20 21 22 23 24 25 26 Harris Cty., 892 F.3d 147, 163 (5th Cir.
 2018) (affirming on equal protection and due process grounds the district court's preliminary injunction, preventing Harris County from imposing secured appearance bonds based upon a misdemeanor bail schedule); but see Walker v.
 City of Calhoun, 901 F.3d 1245, 1272 (11th Cir.
 2018), cert. denied sub nom.
 Walker v.
 City of Calhoun, 139 S. Ct.
 1446 (2019) (holding that use of a secured bond schedule did not violate equal protection or due process where indigent arrestees were guaranteed an individualized hearing and release within forty-eight hours of arrest).
 To err on the side of constitutional caution and to minimize wealth-based disparities, the Act does not permit the use of secured bond schedules for stationhouse release.

-SECTION 204.
+27 SECTION 204.
 APPEARANCE ON [CITATION].

-- 20 (a) If an individual appears as required by a [citation], the court shall issue an order of 21 pretrial release on recognizance in the case for which the [citation] was issued.
-The order shall 22 include the information required under Section 304(a). - 23 (b) If an individual absconds or does not appear as required by a [citation], the court may 24 issue [a summons or an arrest warrant].] - Legislative Note: In subsection (b), insert the judicial action the state chooses to authorize if an individual fails to appear.
+28 ---(a) If an individual appears as required by a [citation], the court shall issue an 29 order of pretrial release and issue an order including only in the case for which the citation was 30 issued.
+The order shall include the information required under Section 304(a).
+31 (b) If an individual fails to absconds or does not appear as required by thea [citation], the 32 court may issue [a summons or an arrest warrant].]
+33 34 35 Legislative Note: In subsection (a), insert the state's term for a citation, summons to appear, or the equivalent.
+36 37 In subsection (b), insert the judicial action or actions that the state chooses to authorize if an individual fails to appear.